Kingdom of Prussia: Background and establishment

 The Hohenzollerns were made rulers of the Margraviate of Brandenburg in 1518.
 In 1529, the Hohenzollerns secured the reversion of the Duchy of Pomerania after a series of conflicts, and acquired its eastern part following the Peace of Westphalia.

 In 1618, the electors of Brandenburg also inherited the Duchy of Prussia, since 1511 ruled by a younger branch of the House of Hohenzollern.
-In 1525, Albrecht of Brandenburg, the last grand master of the Teutonic Order, secularized his territory and converted it into a duchy.
+In 1525, Albrecht of Brandenburg, the last grand master of the Teutonic Order, secularised his territory and converted it into a duchy.
 It was ruled in a personal union with Brandenburg, known as "Brandenburg-Prussia".
 A full union was not possible, since Brandenburg was still legally part of the Holy Roman Empire and the Duchy of Prussia was a fief of Poland.
 The Teutonic Order had paid homage to Poland since 1466, and the Hohenzollerns continued to pay homage after secularizing Ducal Prussia.

 In the course of the Second Northern War, the treaties of Labiau and Wehlau-Bromberg granted the Hohenzollerns full sovereignty over the Prussian duchy by September 1657.

 In return for an alliance against France in the War of the Spanish Succession, the Great Elector's son, Frederick III, was allowed to elevate Prussia to a kingdom in the Crown Treaty of 16 November 1700.
 Frederick crowned himself "King in Prussia" as Frederick I on 18 January 1701.
 Legally, no kingdoms could exist in the Holy Roman Empire except for Bohemia and Italy.
 However, Frederick took the line that since Prussia had never been part of the empire and the Hohenzollerns were fully sovereign over it, he could elevate Prussia to a kingdom.
 Emperor Leopold I, keen to secure Frederick's support in the impending War of the Spanish Succession, acquiesced.